Shopify/polaris/polaris.shopify.com/content/design/typography/index.md

 ## Typography defines purpose

 Polaris assigns meaning to type based on its usage.
-Mono is used for code, tabular number stylesets are employed for numbers and currency amounts, and typescales are designed with UI design in mind.
+Mono is used for code; tabular number stylesets are employed for numbers and currency amounts; and typescales are designed with UI design in mind.

 <Stack gap='400'>